Photo by Tech Daily

 3. Protect your payments

-In some cases, your payments are eligible for refund.
+In some cases, your payments are eligible for a refund.
 But you have to meet some criteria first.

 To qualify for Venmo Purchase Protection, your transaction must fulfill one of the following requirements: